The Municipal Building Project

 How Will the Project Be Funded?

 Half the $3,500,000 cost, $1,750,000, will be financed through a public bond approved by the Islesboro voters on September 22, 2022.
-The balance, $1,750,000, will come from private contributions.
+The balance, $1,750,000, has been raised from private contributions.

 What is the Status of the Fundraising?

 The campaign to raise $1,750,000 in private funds began in September 2022 and met the goal in April of 2023.
-To date, the Municipal Building Project’s Campaign Committee has raised $1,759,905.
-There are 208 donors; gifts range in size from $25 to $300,000.
+To date, the Municipal Building Project’s Campaign Committee has raised $1,850,405.
+There are 211 donors; gifts range in size from $25 to $300,000.

 The committee will no longer initiate new solicitations.
 However, it will continue to work with several prospective donors who have received requests and preferred to consider them in 2023.
 New contributions will be welcome, for despite every cost-saving effort, given the present volatility of the cost of construction materials, the final cost of the Municipal Building Project may exceed the original $3,500,000 estimated budget.